Maharishi University of Management stabbing: Lawsuits

 On February 24, 2006, the injured student and Butler's estate sued the university and the Maharishi Vedic Education Development Corporation (MVED) in federal court.
 The suits charged gross negligence for ignoring warnings that Sem was dangerous, for failing to report the first attack to police, as required by the university's own policies, for failing to provide medical attention to the injured student, and for failing to control the scene properly, causing delays in the emergency response.
 The suits further alleged that staff members said the attacks occurred because Sem was not meditating properly, and that the twice-daily practice of Transcendental Meditation, which the university requires of all students, can be dangerous for people with psychiatric problems.
 The lawsuit against MVED was dismissed by Judge James E. Griztner of the U.S. District Court, and those against the university were settled out of court in 2009.
 The settlement may have been reached due to a dispute over whether MUM President Bevan Morris would testify before a jury.
 MUM presented the court with a motion to quash that subpoena.

-A separate suit, for wrongful death, was filed in state court by Butler's parent's.
+A separate suit, for wrongful death, was filed in state court by Butler's parents.